idaholab/airflow-provider-deeplynx/README.md

 ## Installation
 ### Install from PyPI
-To install the provider package from PyPI, simply run:
+(coming soon) To install the provider package from PyPI, simply run:

 ```sh
 pip install airflow-provider-deeplynx